-Where there is a surplus, the Fund will determine the amount of exit credit to be paid in accordance with the Regulations and in line with the Funding Strategy Statement.
-If it is determined that an exit credit is payable, the Fund must pay this within six months of the date of the Admission Body leaving the Scheme or such longer time as the Fund and exiting Admission Body agree.
+Where there is a surplus, the Fund will determine the amount of exit credit to be paid in accordance with the Regulations and in line with this Strategy.

 Provided the Admission Body meets its exit obligations, they will have no further obligation to the Fund.
 These bodies will be pooled with the letting employer.